 There was the occasional signing that made such transition less turbulent – the likes of José Callejón, Dani Osvaldo and Iván Alonso all proving important arrivals – though Pochettino’s approach and dependence on the vitality of his young players was one of high risk.
 It was a risk that largely paid off though; Víctor Ruiz and Javi Márquez two examples of players that had risen through the club’s ranks and excelled during Pochettino’s time at Espanyol.

 Pochettino is a coach who has always vehemently defended his players, looking to earn their trust.
 At Espanyol, that togetherness was present at an early stage, although he was certainly not willing to accept any idleness.
-Osvaldo, a tempestuous striker that Pochettino would later be reunited with at Southampton, recalled the intensity of his coach’s training sessions far from nostalgically.
+Osvaldo, a tempestuous striker who Pochettino would later be reunited with at Southampton, recalled the intensity of his coach’s training sessions far from nostalgically.
 “He makes you work like a dog,” said the Italian forward.
 “Sometimes you feel like killing him but it works.”

 Murderous animosity may have been the most prevalent of sentiments when Pochettino broke the news, on his arrival, that he would be introducing double training sessions; fitness work in the morning followed by an afternoon of ball focused exercises, though they would eventually be changed to short, intense drills designed to reach peak efficiency.

 Such radical changes clearly awakened something in the previously underperforming group of players.
-Predecessors Tintín Márquez and José Manuel Esnal had struggled under trying circumstances, but Pochettino embraced them, bringing with him a sense of identity, an infectious enthusiasm and intensity that led to drastic improvement.
+Predecessors Tintín Márquez and José Manuel Esnal had struggled under trying circumstances, but Pochettino embraced them, bringing with him a sense of identity, infectious enthusiasm and intensity that led to drastic improvement.
 There would be no excuses, only an acceptance of the job at hand, and a desire to implement change.

 After his immediate and commendable impact following his arrival midway through a struggling season, the following campaign – 2009/10 – Pochettino would guide Espanyol to an 11th-placed finish.
-It was one place below the almost miraculous standing he had achieved the previous season, but, as Sky Sports pundit and Espanyol fan Guillem Balague puts it: “The results weren’t always great, but they were good enough and we were enjoying the football.
+It was one place below the almost miraculous standing he had achieved the previous season, but as Sky Sports pundit and Espanyol fan Guillem Balague puts it: “The results weren’t always great, but they were good enough and we were enjoying the football.
 It was possession football with building from the back.
 He gave the players the confidence to do exactly that and he made us enjoy it.”

-A mid-table finish, with heightened expectation, was not revolutionary, but Pochettino had instilled a much-needed stability.
+A mid-table finish, with heightened expectation, was not revolutionary, but Pochettino had instilled much-needed stability.
 And it was exciting stability.

 For all the talk of cohesion, it was during that season that Pochettino displayed a willingness to be ruthless.
 Publicly, the Argentine defends his players religiously, but, similarly to Bielsa, growing so fond of his players as to be sentimental is something he actively avoids.
 That was the case with Espanyol captain during his first full season, Raúl Tamudo: dressing room heavyweight, reputable fan favourite and long-serving, consistent goalscorer.